destroyer22719/email-cleaner/README.md

 ```
 ### `cases: caseOptions`

-Sets the options on what should be cleaned if there are any matches of email domain
+Sets the options on what should be cleaned if there are any matches of email domain.
+See [caseOptions](#caseoptions-type)

 **default:**
 ```javascript